-Physiological needs like hunger, thirst, or sex are the biological beginnings that eventually manifest themselves as a psychological drive in a person’s subjective awareness.
+Physiological needs – hunger, thirst, sex, etc. – are the biological beginnings that eventually manifest themselves as psychological drives.
 These biological events become psychological motives.
 It is important to distinguish the physiological need from the psychological drive it creates because only the later has motivational properties.

 The drive theory of motivation tells us that physiological needs originate in our bodies.
-As our physiological system attempts to maintain health, it registers in our brain a psychological drive to satisfy a physiological craving and motivates us to bring the system from deficiency toward homeostasis (Reeve, 2018).
+As our physiological system attempts to maintain health, it creates psychological drive and motivates us to bring the system from deficiency toward homeostasis (Reeve, 2018).

 When talking about motivation, the topic of goals inevitably comes up.
-As a cognitive mental event, a goal is a “spring to action” that functions like a moving force that energizes and directs our behavior in purposive ways (Ames & Ames, 1984).
+As a cognitive mental event, a goal is a “spring to action” that functions like a moving force that energizes and directs our behavior in purposeful ways and motivates people to behave differently (Ames & Ames, 1984).

-Goals, like mindset, beliefs, expectations, or self-concept, are sources of internal motives and are together referred to as cognition.
-These cognitive sources of motivation involve our way of thinking and unite together many mental constructs that spring us into action.
+Goals, like mindset, beliefs, expectations, and self-concept, are sources of internal motives.
+These cognitive sources of motivation unite and spring us into action.

-Ironically enough, goals are generated by what is NOT, or in other words, a discrepancy between where we are and where we want to be.
-The saying; “If you don’t know where you’re going, any road will get you there” describes the difference in motivated behavior between those who have goals and those who do not focus their attention towards a defined outcome (Locke, 1996; Locke & Latham, 1990, 2002).
+Goals are generated by what is NOT, or in other words, a discrepancy between where we are and where we want to be.
+The saying “If you don’t know where you’re going, any road will get you there” describes the difference in motivated behavior between those who have goals and those who do not (Locke, 1996; Locke & Latham, 1990, 2002).

 But it isn’t necessarily enlightening to simply formulate goals.
 As a motivational construct, goal setting translates into performance only when the goals are challenging, specific, and congruent with the self.